 While we wait for fall practice to start I thought it would be a good idea to review some of the champions who have played at Michigan.
 I will provide a Top 10 All Time Best Players list by position.
 I’m going to start things off with the 11 Best Offensive Linemen to have ever played at Michigan.
 Before we go any further that me make one thing clear; I do not claim to be the ultimate authority on this list or any of the future lists.
 I’m simply breaking it down as best as I can and I’m hoping to generate some discussion in the comments about what you think.
 So here we go with the 11 Best Offensive Linemen in Michigan Football’s storied history.

 #8 – Albert Benbrook: It is hard to know how to rate an offensive linemen who played in the early 1900s.
-However, Benbrook was a two time All American guard (1909, 10).
-He is considered the first of the great running guards and despite his then massive 240 pound frame he was faster then most backs and he devastated the opposition.
+However, Benbrook was a two-time All-American guard (1909, 10).
+He is considered the first of the great running guards and despite his then massive 240 pound frame he was faster than most backs and he devastated the opposition.
 Walter Camp said, “He (Benbrook) leads his mates across the line with his quick, ripping charge that simply smothers the opposition”.

-#3 – Steve Hutchinson: Hutchinson was a 4 year starter at guard for Michigan and he did not allow a sack during his final two seasons.
+#3 – Steve Hutchinson: Hutchinson was a four year starter at guard for Michigan and he did not allow a sack during his final two seasons.
 He became the 4th player to be named to the All Big Ten team 4 times.
-Hutchinson was also a two time All American (1999, 2000).
+Hutchinson was also a two-time All-American (1999, 2000).
 He was a finalist for the 2000 Outland Trophy and the 2000 Big Ten Offensive Linemen of the year.
-The Seattle Seahawks drafted him in the first round, 17th overall, in the 2001 NFL Draft.
+The Seattle Seahawks drafted him in the first round, No. 17 overall, in the 2001 NFL Draft.

 #2 – Dan Dierdorf: One of the finest offensive tackles to ever play at Michigan and he is considered as one of the best linemen of his era.
 Dierdorf was a 1970 All American and used his combination of strength and speed to anchor Michigan’s offensive line during the early years of the Bo Schembechler era.
 Dierdorf is in the NFL Hall of Fame.
 Bo Schembechler said this about Dierdorf, “He was the best offensive lineman I ever had.”